Facial Treatments Used in the Cosmetic Surgery Industry

 As we age, the collagen in our skin breaks down faster than our bodies can rebuild it.

-Thermage targets the collagen in the skin with Capacitive Radiofrequency (CRF) technology that stimulates growth of new collagen, tightening and improving the skin’s contour.
+Thermage targets the collagen in the skin with Capacitive Radiofrequency (CRF) technology that stimulates the growth of new collagen, tightening and improving the skin’s contour.

 Thermage is able to affect all levels of the skin, enabling it to treat more of the body and increasing the length of time that the results last.